 I expect many of my posts to focus on health and medicine.
 I became interested in medical research while researching treatment options for my then-teenage daughter, who has heterozygous familial hypercholesterolemia, a genetic disease that causes very high LDL-cholesterol.
 I am a member of the Walking Gallery of Healthcare.
 In addition, I am a member/administrator of the Familial Hypercholesterolemia (FH) Discussion Group on Facebook (https://www.facebook.com/#!/groups/47098836197/).
 In September 2013, I became a member of the editorial board of Circulation: Cardiovascular Quality and Outcomes, one of the American Heart Association journals.
+I edit a series of articles by patients or their family members (see here) and help with the journal’s Twitter account.
 From November 2013 to September 2015, I was a member of the ABIM Assessment 2020 Task Force.
 I am also a patient reviewer for BMJ and an associate editor for the Society for Participatory Medicine newsletter.

 Contact me at mannm at comcast.net.
 Follow me on Twitter @MarilynMann.